-- raw data are non-anonymizable - reuse of data by other researchers/scientists is NOT possible because the identity of the participants could be revealed (personal data). - Data cannot be shared. (only transcribed data could be shared) - transcribed data are anonymizable and can be released to others
+- \ Raw data are not anonymous; reuse of raw data by other researchers/scientists is NOT possible because the identity of the participants could be revealed (personal data). - However, after data preparation the (pesudo-) anonymized data can be released to others.